Asymmetric encryption uses a special pairing of keys:

 - The encrypted symmetric key is sent to the receiving computer (unreadable if intercepted)

-- Using the stored private key, and the readily available public key, the receiving computer decrypts the symmetic key
+- Using the stored private key, the receiving computer decrypts the symmetric key

 - Now, both computers have the same symmetric key ready for secure encrypted data transmission